10 Week Session Fall Classes begin October 2. Contact an enrollment coach today at tstc.edu/enrollmenthelp.

 Close

-Helping automations operate smoothly
+Helping automated systems operate smoothly

 With a career in automation, you will troubleshoot, service, and fix computerized systems and control devices, including assembly and automated systems.
 These machines and systems are often used in industrial and manufacturing plants.